XdotRS/xrs/README.md

 protocols.
-But X.RS does diverge in the representations of those messages: all the same configuration options are possible, but the API of messages is restructured in many cases to be more intuitive, to elimate a number of errors with increased type safety, and, in general, to be more rusty.
+But X.RS does diverge in the representations of those messages: all the same configuration options are possible, but the API of messages is restructured in many cases to be more intuitive, to eliminate a number of errors with increased type safety, and, in general, to be more rusty.

 ## `Client`